iangalvez/jcheno21.github.io/lecture4.md

 }
 ```

-* The variable <code>n</code> will be the same everytime, so the loop goes on forever
+* The variable <code>n</code> will be the same every time, so the loop goes on forever

 * If you run an infinite loop, you need to close the window or hit <code>Ctrl+C</code> to exit out of the program